ral-facilities/datagateway-api/README.md

 table and session endpoints.
 The exported collection is in v2.1 format and is currently the recommended export version for Postman.

-This collection is mainly based around the Python ICAT Backend (request bodies for creating and updating data uses camelCase attribute names as accepted by that backend) but can easily be adapted for using the Database Backend if needed (changing attribute names to uppercase for example).
-The collection also contains a login request specially for the Database Backend, as logging in using that backend is slightly different to logging in via the Python ICAT Backend.
+This collection is mainly based around the Python ICAT (request bodies for creating and updating data uses camelCase attribute names as accepted by that python_icat).

 The repo's collection can be easily imported into your Postman installation by opening Postman and selecting File > Import... and choosing the Postman collection from your